All Episodes

 Would we be dependent on Middle Eastern oil?

-There's a lot of ifs that you can ask, but unfortunately, while they're a fun exercise to go through, you know, you to play games and figure out what you think the world might look like if this hadn't happened or that hasn't happened.
+There's a lot of ifs that you can ask, but unfortunately, while they're a fun exercise to go through, you know, to play games and figure out what you think the world might look like if this hadn't happened or that hadn't happened, the more productive thing to do is to engage in reality and try to understand what it is about the current reality that is causing various things to happen so that they can be solved and dealt with.

 What did you and your dad come up with?

-That's and you said, well, it might as well give a Rush a call today, and I just got done meeting with one of my academic advisors, so I was like, Well, I'll see if I can call Rush today and see what Rush thinks.
+So I was like, well, I'll see if I can call Rush today and see what Rush thinks.

 Well, I'm honored.

-You know, off top my head, it it's i there's so many things.
+You know, off top of my head, there's so many things.

 If we weren't in Iraq, then you'd also have to figure out what else wouldn't be happening.

-Yeah, so that's what we talked about is that since there's so much going on, there's so many factors that can deal with this that it's so hard to get a good idea of what could happen.
+Yeah, see, that's what we talked about: is that since there's so much going on, there's so many factors that can deal with this that it's so hard to get a good idea of what could happen.

 Well, let me give you the short answer based on your if.